 Degree Requirements

-UCSB's degree requirements fall into four main categories and are described, in brief, below:
+UC Santa Barbara's degree requirements fall into four main categories:

 1. Unit Requirements

-You must complete a total of either 180 or 184 units, including at least 60 upper division units.
+You must complete a total of either 180 or 184 units, including 60 upper-division units.

 2. University Requirements